 Making leprechaun traps is popular for a reason: Nearly all children are captivated by the lore of the leprechaun.
 What's not to love about a magical and mischievous creature who loves shiny things and hides his treasure?
-Even better, leprechauns not only garner children's interest, but they can inspire real learning.
-When you set out to trap such a clever creature, you have to be awfully clever yourself, challenging young kids to develop planning and problem solving skills, creativity and even empathy.
-Try it, and it may well become an annual tradition.
+Even better, leprechauns can inspire real learning.
+When you set out to trap such a clever creature, you have to be awfully clever yourself, challenging young kids to develop planning and problem-solving skills, creativity and even empathy.
+In our house, it's become an annual tradition.

-Learn about leprechauns: Although we're partial to Eve Bunting’s That’s What Leprechauns Do, there is no shortage of great picture books about leprechauns.
-Even without a book, leprechauns have been made known to kids for ages simply by telling their story.
-A quick google search will lead you to gold in this regard.
+- Learn about leprechauns: Although we're partial to Eve Bunting’s That’s What Leprechauns Do, there are many great picture books about leprechauns.
+Even without a book, a quick google search will lead you to gold.

-Emphasize empathy: No matter which trap design you go with, you can use this as an opportunity to teach empathy.
-What we really like to ask kids is, “How will we lure the leprechaun into your trap?" or, "What can we put in the trap to make the leprechaun want to come in?”
-These simple questions are challenging for young children, because they require them to take the leprechaun’s point of view—the very basis of empathy.
+- Emphasize empathy: No matter which trap design you go with, use this as an opportunity to teach empathy.
+Ask kids, “How will we lure the leprechaun into your trap?" or, "What can we put in the leprechaun trap to make him want to come in?”
+These simple questions challenge young children to take the leprechaun’s point of view—the very basis of empathy.
 Prompt your young ones to think about this by asking, “What do we know about leprechauns?
 And what do leprechauns really like?”

-Build the trap: Gather your materials, head outdoors and start making.
+- Build the trap: Gather your materials, head outdoors and start making.
 We like to set up the basic trap first, supporting kids as needed.
-From there, kids can create the bait (e.g. wrap pebbles or coins in tin foil, coloring with yellow marker), place the bait, then do all that they can to camouflage (e.g. sprinkle or even glue on clovers, grass, fallen leaves, etc.).
+From there, kids can create the bait (e.g. wrap pebbles or coins in tin foil, coloring with yellow marker), place the bait, then do all that they can to camouflage (e.g. cover with clover, grass, fallen leaves, etc.).
 We also find that placing the trap outside reduces any potential fears that a leprechaun will come into our home and do mischievous things.

 Why is this activity great for kids?

-If you can give children a compelling problem to solve, then give them time and space to develop a solution, you give them a foundation for building both problem solving skills and creativity.
-The more you ask questions and get them talking about their ideas, you help them build communication skills as well.
-Further, the chance to wrap pebbles or other objects in aluminum foil or other shiny material is stimulating to even the youngest child's senses of sight and touch.
+If you can give children a compelling problem to solve, then give them time and space to develop a solution, they’re building problem solving skills and creativity.
+The more you ask questions and get them talking about their ideas, you’re helping them build communication skills as well.
+Wrapping pebbles or other objects in aluminum foil or other shiny material is stimulating to even the youngest child's senses of sight and touch.
 For many children under 3 or 4, it is very challenging to take the perspective of another person or creature.
-You may find that your 3 year old will fill the leprechaun trap with her favorite treats.
-So, this exercise of thinking about what the leprechaun would want is great practice at thinking about others, which forms a foundation for empathy down the road.
+You may find that your 3-year-old will fill the leprechaun trap with her favorite treats.
+So, thinking about what the leprechaun would want is great practice at thinking about others, which forms a foundation for empathy down the road.